Koriun str. 19a Yerevan

-Armenia has a strong and stable financial system with banks dominating in the system.
+Armenia has a strong and stable financial system with banks dominating the system.
 The system is well protected due to the strict and market-friendly supervision by the Central Bank of Armenia.

 In recent years, the Armenian banking sector has benefitted from adjustments to its legislation and corporate governance, high liquidity of banking assets and favourable conditions for transferring investments to other markets.
 These are the sound bases for rapid development of the economy and healthy demand for financial products.

-In December 2014, the Central Bank of Armenia raised the minimum amount of total capital to AMD 30 billion from previous AMD 5 billion with effect from 1 January 2017.
+In December 2014, the Central Bank of Armenia raised the minimum amount of total capital to AMD 30 billion from a previous AMD 5 billion with effect from 1 January 2017.
 This was aimed at ensuring the stability, efficiency and transparency of the Armenian banking environment.

 The banking system is privately owned with no government share.
 Moreover, three of the 17 Armenian banks are open joint stock companies and banks are expected to continue to strive to attract new shareholders.

-The ongoing globalisation and fierce competition made banks shift to a new business model – the digital bank model – enabling their clients to make transactions by using remote channels such as Internet and mobile devices.
+The ongoing globalization and fierce competition made banks shift to a new business model – the digital bank model – enabling their clients to make transactions by using remote channels such as Internet and mobile devices.

 The Armenian banks recently began to introduce various channels of remote services, particularly online and mobile banking.